 This attribute's value is a string list.
 If the attribute is not given an explicit value, then there is only one source directory, the one where the project file resides.

-A Source_Dirs attribute that is explicitly defined to be the empty list, as in for Source_Dirs use ();

-indicates that the project contains no source files.
+A Source_Dirs attribute that is explicitly defined to be the empty list, as in indicates that the project contains no source files.